akrisanov/akrisanov/README.md

 - 🔧 Working on open-source projects for developers and software engineering teams
 - 🌍 Passionate about building developer-first tools and infrastructure with a focus on privacy, reliability, and impact

-I'm currently preparing a U.S. O-1 visa case as a recognized engineer with extraordinary ability.
-My goal is to contribute to global developer communities by building high-quality open-source tools.

 ### 🔥 Highlighted Projects

 Stay tuned — my open-source developer tools are coming soon!